xvik/guice-persist-orient/README.md

 ```

 Set mixin generic value only if you have reference entity class.
 Generic affects only `getAll` method: if generic not set
-you will not be able to use it.
+you will not be able to use only this method.

-`PaginationMixin` provides simple pagination for your entity or document (but document should have reference type)
+`PaginationMixin` provides simple pagination for your entity or document (but document should have reference type,
+at least to specifyschema type name (may be empty class))

 ```java
 public interface MyEntityDao extends ObjectCrudMixin<MyEntity>, PaginationMixin<MyEntity, MyEntity> {}